Dirain1700/Client/docs/Client.md

 connected: boolean;
 ```

-A variable to store whether is this client connected with server.
+Whether this client is connected with server or not.

 ### closed